Are Employees the Weakest Link in Your Email Security Strategy?

 - Invest in employee education and security awareness training about email threats and email security.
 In order for employees to make smart choices pertaining to email security, employers must equip them with adequate knowledge about email-borne threats and steps that they can take to prevent successful attacks.
 Employees are a companies’ last line of defense when it comes to securing business email accounts, and must understand the importance of their actions and the serious repercussions that a mistake such as downloading a malicious attachment or clicking through a malicious link can have.

 - Encourage employees to choose strong, unique passwords, and implement 2FA whenever possible.
 Utilizing strong passwords that are not reused across different accounts is imperative to mitigating email risk.
 Taking a strict approach to email passwords reduces the risk of dictionary attacks and website exploits, which can have devastating consequences for employees and organizations.
-Implementing two-factor authentication (2FA) wherever it is available is also highly beneficial to an organization’s digital security posture and reduces the risk of email account takeovers.
-The National Institute of Standards and Technology (NIST) has recently updated its guidelines to challenge traditional password security best practices.
+Implementing two-factor authentication (2FA) wherever it is available is also highly beneficial to an organization’s digital security posture and reduces the risk of account takeovers.
+The National Institute of Standards and Technology (NIST) has updated its guidelines to challenge traditional password security best practices.
 NIST now suggests that organizations not require that employees frequently change their passwords, as employees often respond to this requirement by storing their passwords in an insecure manner.
 NIST instead proposes the use of long passwords, which should be changed only if compromised.

-- Emphasize the importance of thinking before interacting with any email message and encourage employees to verify all suspicious emails that they receive.
-Clearly convey the message that it is better safe than sorry when it comes to email security, and if an email appears strange or suspicious in any way employees should not hesitate to report it to their manager or their company’s IT department.
+- Emphasize the importance of thinking before interacting with any email message, and encourage employees to verify all suspicious emails that they receive.
+Clearly convey the message that it is better to be safe than sorry when it comes to email security, and if an email appears strange or suspicious in any way employees should not hesitate to report it to their manager or their company’s IT department.

 The majority of insider threats fall into three categories: